Gaijin Entertainment

 Gaijin Entertainment is a Hungarian video game developer headquartered in Budapest.
+It was founded in Russia in 2002.
 The company is mostly known for War Thunder, Crossout, Star Conflict, CRSED: Cuisine Royale (formerly known as Cuisine Royale and CRSED: F.O.A.D.), Active Matter and Enlisted.
+Gaijin Entertainment is one of the founding members of the Cyprus game association.'

 History

 Gaijin Entertainment was founded in Russia in 2002 by Anton and Kirill Yudintsev, whose first big project was the PC racing game Adrenaline.
 After the successful launch of War Thunder in 2012, an office in Germany was established, to manage global operations and marketing.
 The company moved their distribution business from Moscow to Budapest around 2015, and their development headquarters followed shortly after.
 According to Hungarian tax records, Gaijin had 42 employees in Hungary by January 2022 and 56 employees by January 2023.

 Presently, all Gaijin online games are operated from Germany, Cyprus and Hungary, while the development is scattered across Europe.
 The company now has six offices in total: in Karlsruhe (Germany), Larnaca (Cyprus), Budapest (Hungary), Riga (Latvia), Dubai (UAE) and Yerevan (Armenia).
 The company has around 200 employees split between those offices, with 60 of them based at the Hungarian HQ.

-Gaijin Entertainment group generated 2.6% of all the Hungarian Software Industry profit in 2020.
+Gaijin Entertainment group generated 2.6% of all Hungarian software industry profit in 2020.

 While Gaijin have produced a few single-player games in the 2000s, the company is now focused on free-to-play online titles.
 According to László Perneky, Gaijin's lead programmer, "Those who can decide on projects at the company mostly like to play multiplayer games".